 Your Washington D.C.
 Plastic Surgeon

 The cornerstone of Dr. Bhatt’s practice is commitment to patient care, and his goal is to make patients feel comfortable from the moment they enter his offices.
+(See testimonials from other patients about Dr. Bhatt).
 When you come in for your consultation, Dr. Bhatt will patiently listen to your goals, and discuss the nonsurgical and/or surgical options available to you.
 He looks forward to providing you with all the information needed to make an informed decision about your plastic surgery needs.
 Dr. Bhatt’s patients come from Washington, D.C., Virginia, and Maryland, as well as throughout the United States and around the world.
 He is committed to providing all patients with the personalized and caring attention they deserve.

 Dr. Bhatt’s rigorous educational training has taken him across the United States, and includes internationally renowned institutions such as The University of Chicago, Boston University School of Medicine, the Medical College of Georgia, and Stanford University.
 He received advanced reconstructive and microvascular plastic surgery fellowship training at the Stanford University School of Medicine and The Buncke Clinic (UCSF and Stanford University affiliated) in San Francisco.
 Dr. Bhatt is proud to have trained with some of the most prominent leaders in plastic surgery.